sosprz/nettemp/readme.md

 Changelog:
 8.0
-Remove default conf.php form repo.
+Add support for BMP180 and TSL2561.
+Lux, Altitude, Pressure, Temp Remove default conf.php form repo.
 Now its generated from installation setup and frpm tools->updat or tools->file check Changed menu: In new tab Devices is GPIO, Sensors, SNMP, UPS.
 In Security tab is Firewall, VPN, authmod (www password) Reset to default for now don't remove rrd bases.